malachsalama/Task-Prioritizer/README.md

 ## Overview

-Task Prioritizer is a FastAPI-based integration that detects overdue tasks from Jira and notifies team members automatically.
+Task Prioritizer is a FastAPI-based integration that detects high priority tasks from Jira and notifies telex team members automatically.
 This helps ensure that high-priority issues get the attention they need.

 ## Features